-The training (also known as learning or optimisation phase) of neural networks is carried out in most cases using some variant of the gradient descent method, such as back-propagation or stochastic gradient descent.
+The training (also known as learning or optimisation phase) of neural networks is carried out using the gradient descent method in one of its versions such as back-propagation or stochastic gradient descent.
 In these methods, the determination of the fit parameters (namely the weights and thresholds of the NN) requires the evaluation of the gradients of , that is,

-Computing these gradients in the NNPDF case would be quite involved due to the non-linear relation between the fitted experimental data and the input PDFs, which proceeds through convolutions both with the DGLAP evolution kernels and the hard-scattering partonic cross-sections as encoded into the optimised APFELgrid fast interpolation strategy.
+Computing these gradients in the NNPDF case involves handling the non-linear relation between the fitted experimental data and the input PDFs, which proceeds through convolutions both with the DGLAP evolution kernels and the hard-scattering partonic cross-sections as encoded into the optimised APFELgrid fast interpolation strategy.

 where indicates a convolution over , and stand for the hard-scattering cross-sections and the DGLAP evolution kernels respectively, and sum over repeated flavour indices is understood.